testcontainers/testcontainers-java/docs/modules/localstack.md

 # Localstack Module

-Testcontainers module for the Atlassian's [LocalStack](https://github.com/localstack/localstack), 'a fully functional local AWS cloud stack'.
+Testcontainers module for [LocalStack](http://localstack.cloud/), 'a fully functional local AWS cloud stack', to develop and test your cloud and serverless apps offline.

 ## Usage example